 Symptoms of depression (eg, loss of appetite, psychomotor slowing, suicidal ideation)

 Presence of actual memory loss and impairment of daily function and other cognitive functions help differentiate age-related memory changes, mild cognitive impairment, and dementia.

 Mood disturbance is present in patients with depression but is also common in patients with dementia or mild cognitive impairment.
 Thus, differentiating depression from dementia can be difficult until memory loss becomes more severe or unless other neurologic deficits (eg, aphasia, agnosia, apraxia) are evident.

 Inattention helps differentiate delirium from early dementia.
 In most patients with delirium, memory loss is not the presenting symptom.
 Nonetheless, delirium must be excluded before a diagnosis of dementia is made.

-Diagnosis is primarily clinical.
-However, any brief mental status examination is affected by the patient's intelligence and educational level and has limited accuracy.
+Diagnosis of memory loss is primarily clinical.
+However, any brief mental status examination Examination of Mental Status is affected by the patient's intelligence and educational level and has limited accuracy.
 For example, patients with high educational levels can score falsely high, and those with low levels can score falsely low.